BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/16_0_Using_Miniscript.md

 Bitcoin Script is somewhat unwieldly and it's definitely not regularized.
 Different people can write the same thing in dramatically different ways.
-That created two needs: first, to create a subset of Bitcoin Script that could be analyzed an regularized; and second, to create a abstraction of that to allow for the easy design of spending policies.
+That resulted in two needs: first, to design a subset of Bitcoin Script that could be analyzed and regularized; and second, to create a abstraction of that to allow for the easy description of spending policies.
 Miniscript was created to meet the first need, and Miniscript policy (or just Policy) was created for the second.
 This chapter runs through how they work and how they can currently be used in Bitcoin Core and other tools